aiannacc/goko-dominion-tools/README.md

 - Log Search
 - Kingdom Visualizer
 - Trueskill Leaderboard

-Work in Progress:

 - Automatch browser extension
+- Log Prettifier (credit to nutki for original version)
+- Avatar uploading (credit to nutki for original version)

 Contributions are welcome.

-### Installation (out of date)
+### Installation

 You'll need Python v3.3.2+ and the following PyPi packages:

 - beautifulsoup4 (4.2.1)
 - bidict (0.1.1)
 - numpy (1.7.1)
+- scipy (0.12.0)
 - py-postgresql (1.1.0)
 - pytz (2013b)
-- scipy (0.12.0)
 - tornado (3.1)
 - trueskill (0.4.1)
+- Pillow (2.4.0)

-You can either connect to a remote database of parsed games or create your own.
-To create your own, you'll also need PostgreSQL.
-The log download and parsing script requires a \*NIX environment with bash, perl, zcat, split, and wget.
+You can either connect remotely to my database of parsed games or create your own.
+To create and maintain your own, you'll also need PostgreSQL and a \*NIX environment with bash, perl, zcat, split, and wget.

 ### Database Setup